List of Nexo Knights characters: Lava Monster Army

 The Lava Monster Army is a group of fiery monsters made of lava that fight the Nexo Knights upon being summoned from the Book of Monsters by Jestro.
 When the members of the Lava Monster Army are defeated, they end up back in the Book of Monsters.
 In "Hot Rock Massage", it is revealed that the destruction of the Book of Monsters left them without a job.
 They wandered the kingdom until they found a Rogul containing the Forbidden Power of Blazing Burn and gained hope that they could build a town for them to live in called Burningham.
 After doing so, they ended up regretting the crimes they had done under the Book of Monsters' control and were no longer interested in fighting.
-The Nexo Knights teach them to fight again when the Stone Monster Army planned to steal the Rogul from their town.
-At the end of the episode, the Lava Monster Army ends up reverting to their old ways such as fighting each other.

 Among the members of the Lava Monster Army are: